frapa/graph-editor/README.md

     sudo apt-get install python-pyglet python-networkx

+The editor works for in both python 2.7 and 3+.

 ## Running

 Be sure to be in the base directory (that is the directory which contains